bgoonz/gists-revamp/_CURRENT/f2848ccb/leetcode.md

 Here, we will use the integers 0, 1, and 2 to represent the color red, white, and blue respectively.

-**Note:** You are not suppose to use the library's sort function for this problem.
+**Note:** You are not suppose to use the library’s sort function for this problem.

 **Example:**